Handsome Jack

 After his introduction in 2012's Borderlands 2, Jack appears again in Borderlands: The Pre-Sequel! and Telltale Games' Tales from the Borderlands.
-The Pre-Sequel! revolves around Jack's rise to power, while Tales features Jack as a hologram who gets injected into the mind of one of the game's protagonists.
+The Pre-Sequel! revolves around Jack's rise to power, while Tales features Jack as an AI who gets injected into the mind of one of the game's protagonists.
 In Borderlands 3, Jack appears in a voice cameo.

 Handsome Jack has received critical acclaim.
 Clarke won "Best Performance by a Human Male" at the 2012 Spike Video Game Awards for his role.

 Character

 Introduced as the president of the Hyperion Corporation, in his first appearance Jack and Hyperion have taken over the planet Pandora with Jack becoming a dictator, putting up propagandist posters of himself around the planet.
 Dialogue in Borderlands 2 establishes his past as a "code monkey", before taking credit for the Vault Hunters' actions in the first Borderlands.
 The character is depicted with two differently-colored eyes, giving him an asymmetrical design, as well as a mask of a face that covers his own.

-Focused heavily on bravado and looking good, Handsome Jack considers himself "the hero" on Pandora, viewing everyone else as a "bandit".
+Focused heavily on bravado and looking good, Handsome Jack considers himself "the hero" on Pandora, viewing everyone else on it as a "bandit".
 Jack is framed as believing everything he says, even his lies, including those regarding his treatment of his daughter, Angel, whom he essentially enslaves.
 Anthony Burch commented, "I think in Jack's mind, he's the protagonist in the cop movie where his daughter is killed and he goes on a rampage."
 Borderlands: The Pre-Sequel! establishes the character as initially having possibly good intentions, though ultimately becoming a villain.
 He also uses any chance he gets to insult the "filthy bandits" of Pandora.